grumBit/webPathProjects/docs/JavaScript_crib_notes-Objects.md

 ### `instance.funcName(args)` - invocation
 - As per Object method invocation
-- Except for getters abnd setter, opening and closing parentheses must be included.
+- Except for getters and setters, opening and closing parentheses must be included.

 ### Basic full example
   ```js